 Brazzaville “Maya- Maya” airport is located in the city – team members are responsible for their own transfers between the airport and the accommodation at the start and end of the expedition.
 Transfers are available by taxi or may be arranged through the hotel (information will be sent out nearer departure).

-The team will stay in a comfortable hotel in Brazzaville at the start and end of the expedition, rooms will be on a twin-share basis and the hotel will be able to store any luggage which isn’t required for the expedition, any extra nights outside of the Secret Compass itinerary can be booked directly with the hotel.
-Whilst through the Republic of Congo, comfortable hotels will be used on a twin-share basis.
+The team will stay in a comfortable hotel in Brazzaville at the start and end of the expedition, rooms will be on a twin-share basis and the hotel will be able to store any luggage which isn’t required for the expedition.
+Any extra nights outside of the Secret Compass itinerary can be booked directly with the hotel.
+Whilst in Pokola the team will stay in a local hotel, which will be comfortable although facilities may be basic.
 Whilst out in the jungle, the team will be camping using hammocks provided by Secret Compass, these will be carried by the team members in addition to their personal equipment, paddling kit, food and cooking equipment.
 On your journey along the river by packraft, you will wild-camp along the river in hammocks suspended between trees.
 You must be prepared mentally for living in basic conditions for the duration of the expedition phase.

-Whilst on the journey up we will be eating basic meals in local restaurants.
+Whilst in towns we will be eating basic meals in local restaurants.
 On the river, we will be using dehydrated rations for two days.
 Once in the community, we will be eating basic staples in line with our hosts.
 Expect bland, repetition and small quantities.
 You will likely lose weight.
 Teammates with dietary requirements are welcome to apply for this expedition and should state their specific requirements when applying – Secret Compass will be in touch to discuss your specific situation.
 It is recommended that you bring a favourite snack or cereal bar for each travel day as a morale boost.